suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # Metadata Structure {#metadata-structure}

-The metadata for SUIT updates is composed of several primary constituent parts: the Envelope, Authentication Information, Manifest, and Severable Elements.
+The metadata for SUIT updates is composed of several primary constituent parts: Authentication Information, Manifest, Severable Elements and Integrated Payloads.

 For a diagram of the metadata structure, see {{metadata-structure-overview}}.